shubham1144/Level1Task/README.md

 	git pull origin master

 	```
-#Step 4: Open a terminal
+#Step 4: In gitbash execute the following from the '../Level1and2Task' root directory

 ```
 ls